 The Neoclassical period followed the Renaissance period.
 In comparison to the experimental style of this period, the Neoclassical period went back to rules and order in literature.

-The Neoclassical period started because of the return of the monarchy in 1660 and ended at publication of William Wordsworth and Samuel Taylor Coleridge's and romantic poetry 1798.
+ended at publication of William Wordsworth and Samuel Taylor Coleridge's and romantic poetry 1798.
 It was a period full of political discussions, criticism and drinking tea.

 French literature had a great influence over the time period as ideas were exchanged between the writers in England and France.
 Most of the pieces of Neoclassical literature that are still known are written in Augustan age.